tidyverse/tidyverse.org/content/blog/2019-11-dtplyr-1-0-0/index.markdown

-I'm very excited to announce that [dtplyr](https://dtplyr.tidyverse.org) 1.0.0 is now on CRAN. dtplyr provides a [data.table](http://r-datatable.com/) backend for dplyr, allowing you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.
+I'm very excited to announce that [dtplyr](https://dtplyr.tidyverse.org) 1.0.0 is now on CRAN. dtplyr provides a [data.table](http://r-datatable.com/) backend for dplyr, allowing you to write dplyr code that is automatically translated to the equivalent data.table code.

+dtplyr 1.0.0 gives you the speed of data.table with the syntax of dplyr, unlocking the value of data.table to every user of dplyr.
+Of course, if you know data.table, you can still write it directly, just as we expect SQL experts to continue to write SQL rather than having [dbplyr](http://dbplyr.tidyverse.org/) generate it for them.
+Understanding these foundational tools is particularly important if you want to eke out every last drop of performance.

-This version of dtplyr is a complete rewrite which allows dtplyr to generate significantly more performant translations. dtplyr now works like [dbplyr](https://dbplyr.tidyverse.org), where computation only happens when requested by  `as.data.table()`, `as.data.frame()` or `as_tibble()` (this idea can also be seen in the [table.express](https://github.com/asardaes/table.express) and [rqdatatable](https://github.com/WinVector/rqdatatable/) packages).
+This version of dtplyr is a complete rewrite which allows it to generate significantly more performant translations. dtplyr now works like [dbplyr](https://dbplyr.tidyverse.org), where computation only happens when requested by  `as.data.table()`, `as.data.frame()` or `as_tibble()` (this idea can also be seen in the [table.express](https://github.com/asardaes/table.express) and [rqdatatable](https://github.com/WinVector/rqdatatable/) packages).
 Unfortunately, this rewrite breaks pretty much all existing uses of dtplyr.
 But frankly, the prior version of dtplyr was not very good and few people used it, so a major overhaul should break little code in the wild.

 In this article, I'll introduce you to the basic usage of dtplyr, talk about some of the performance implications, and show off some of the translations that I'm most proud of.